Rachel is getting stronger.

 There was no sound, no sign of her companion's presence.
 She knew he had not just drifted off to hide this time; he had gone.

 "Damn you," she shouted.
 "Over two hundred years together and not even a goodbye."
 She felt another surge as she inherited her partner's power.
 She had not felt such power since she had been looking for a mate all those years ago.
 She knew her boundaries had now been extended and she would be able to seek out a victim anywhere in the county of Cheshire if she so desired.
-She had plenty of time, as long as she found a replacement during the sign of the twins; otherwise she may have to remain alone in the woods until the following year.

 "Enjoy your mortal existence while you can, Gloria.
 I am coming for you."